Venusaur Best Moveset

 Step 3Venusaur ✓

 Don't let Venusaur's 525 base stat total fool you.
 Chlorophyll is what makes it tick.
 It punches way above its weight class.
-We rate it B-Tier as an attacker.
+We rate it C-Tier as a setup sweeper.

 Yes.
 Mega Venusaur hits 625 BST, a solid jump from the base 525.
 Hold the Mega Stone, trigger it in battle, and it lasts the whole fight.
 One Mega per team.